jakobwiley/AI-BET/README.md

 - Always use real, tested data sources.
 - Validate and test all data before marking a pipeline as complete.
 - Document all changes and update this README and the PRD as the source of truth.

+### MLB Data Pipeline

+#### Advanced Hitter Stats Integration

+- The prediction pipeline now loads and injects advanced hitter stats (wOBA, wRC+, OBP, SLG, etc.) for every probable starting lineup in MLB games.
+- These stats are used as core features for totals and other bet types, with lineup-level metrics (average wOBA, wRC+, etc.) directly influencing prediction factors.
+- This enables the model to account for both pitcher and hitter quality, providing a much more accurate and nuanced prediction for each game.
+- The integration is modular and extensible, allowing for future addition of splits, trends, and more advanced insights.

 ## License